tibagni/cheatsheets/README.md

 gg       # go to the first line of the document
 G        # go to the last line of the document
 5G       # go to line 5
-fx       # jump to next occurrence of character x tx       # jump to before next occurrence of character x }        # jump to next paragraph (or function/block, when editing code) {        # jump to previous paragraph (or function/block, when editing code) zz       # center cursor on screen
+fx       # jump to next occurrence of character x (use ; to find next) tx       # jump to before next occurrence of character x (use ; to find next) }        # jump to next paragraph (or function/block, when editing code) {        # jump to previous paragraph (or function/block, when editing code) zz       # center cursor on screen